-Peer on Peer Abuse: Staff should recognise that children can abuse their peers.
+Peer on Peer Abuse

+Staff should recognise that children can abuse their peers.
 Abuse is abuse and should never be tolerated or passed off as "banter" or "part of growing up".
 Victims of peer abuse should be supported as they would be if they were the victim of any other form of abuse, in accordance with this policy.
+At Lacon Childe School there is a zero tolerance on peer on peer abuse.